 Buying a house with your superannuation is possible, but there are some things you need to understand before doing so.

-There are actually two parts to the question, ‘can I buy a house with my superannuation?’.
+There are actually two parts to the question.

 There is buying a house to live in as your home and then there is buying a house as an investment property, or maybe even a holiday house.